ALEC Exposed in Oklahoma-Banner.jpg

 From SourceWatch

-Toxic heavy metals in Tasmania is one of the priority areas of the Pollution Information Tasmania, a community network dedicated to investigating and documenting pollution in the state of Tasmania, Australia.[1].
-Toxic Heavy Metals Taskforce Tasmania is the working group conducting research and campaigning.
+Mining pollution in Tasmania is one of the priority areas of Pollution Information Tasmania, a community network dedicated to investigating and documenting pollution in the state of Tasmania, Australia.[1].

 TPEHN joined the Lock the Gate Alliance in April 2013.
 Lock the Gate Alliance (The mission of the Lock the Gate Alliance is to protect Australia’s natural, environmental, cultural and agricultural resources from inappropriate mining and to educate and empower all Australians to demand sustainable solutions to food and energy production).